iphyer/CS744_FocousIngestOpt/README.md

 ![layout of Focus and planned improvements](https://github.com/iphyer/IngestOptFocous_FinalProject_CS744Fall2018/blob/master/layout.jpg)

+### Task 0

+We decide to use the videos provided by [Urban Tracker](https://www.jpjodoin.com/urbantracker/index.htm) to as the target video to study in this task.
+Urban Tracker is the companion web page for **[Urban Tracker: Multiple Object Tracking in Urban Mixed Traffic](https://ieeexplore.ieee.org/document/6836010)**.
+It contains annotated dataset, results, source code and tools.

 ### Task1

 Using ResetNet18 to build the cheap digest **{Frame number, BBoxID,{BBox x1,y1,x2,y2}, Catergory}** pair result as the benchmark result.